cz/snipt-chrome-extension/readme.md

 ## Installation

+### Stable

+1. Go to the [extension page](https://chrome.google.com/webstore/detail/bkmpbmdfadelliddjcjglploolikpeej/) on the Chrome Web Store
+2. Click 'Add to Chrome'

+### Development

 1. `git clone https://github.com/cz/snipt-chrome-extension.git`
 2. Open Chrome, and browse to your extensions list
 3. Check the 'Developer mode' checkbox